schuang/advanced-python-series/workshop-1/30-package.md

 This is where **packaging** comes in.
 The goal of packaging is to bundle your Python code into a standardized format that can be easily installed, managed, and distributed.
 The gold standard is making your tool installable with a simple command: `pip install your-tool-name`.

-This tutorial will walk you through this process in three parts:
+This section will walk you through this process in three parts:
 1.  **Part 1: Creating Your First Package.** We will turn a local script into a properly structured project that you can install and test on your own machine.
 2.  **Part 2: Sharing Your Package.** We will cover two common ways to distribute your package: via a private GitHub repository or on the public Python Package Index (PyPI).
 3.  **Part 3: The Development Cycle.** We will show you how to release new versions of your package as you make improvements.